Collapse

 In network cables, you can choose between flexible or rigid cable.
 Flexible or rigid refers to the core of the cable and says nothing about the ductility of the cable.

-• Choose a flexible network cable (patch cable) if you are terminating the cable with {blog_connectors}.
+• Choose a flexible network cable (patch cable) if you mount connectors at the end of the cable

-• Choose a stiff network cable if you terminate this cable on {blog_wall sockets} or {blog_patch panels}
+• Choose a stiff network cable if you mount this cable on a patchpanel

 So you can also choose patch cables.
 The advantage of patch cables is that you can often hide them nicely behind the baseboards.
 Patch cables are ordinary network cables with RJ45 connectors already attached to the ends.
 Do you choose a patch cable?
 Then you automatically choose a flexible cable.

 Want to know more about a flexible or rigid cable?
-Read it in this article: Which cable should I choose?
+Read it in this article: Choosing the righ cable

 Tip from our technician